-Protect yourself from the cold with these cruelty-free vegan and synthetic insulated jackets, plus a buying guide to help you pick the perfect one for you!
+Protect yourself from the cold with these cruelty-free vegan insulated jackets + buying guide to help you pick the perfect one

 Find the right insulated jacket and you’ll likely become inseparable.
-They’re the perfect outer layer to keep you feeling warm with minimal weight and to protect you from the elements.
-It’s an invaluable piece of kit which should be on every outdoors packing list – it’s always on ours!
+They’re the perfect outer or thermal mid-layer to keep you feeling warm and protected from the elements with minimal weight.
+An invaluable piece of kit that should be on most outdoor packing lists – it’s always on ours!

-Nowadays the variety of synthetic insulated jackets is huge with different styles designed to handle every type of use and environment.
-You’ll find budget options all the way up to technical masterpieces used for Arctic exploration.
+Nowadays the variety of synthetic insulated jackets is huge, with different styles designed to handle every type of use and environment.
+From simple budget options going all the way up to technical masterpieces used for Arctic exploration, the choice is huge.

 In this article, you’ll find:

-- What is down?
+- What is down insulation?
 Are down insulated jackets cruel?

 - Insulated jacket buyers guide incl. what to look for, costs, materials, size and weight